bidya271/tracksub-public/README.md

 - **Android**: Available on Google Play
 - **Web App**: Accessible through your browser
-- **iOS**: Coming soon :contentReference[oaicite:11]{index=11}
+- **iOS**: Coming soon

 ---

 ## 📋 Example Workflow

 1. **Create an Account**
-   Sign up for free to begin tracking subscriptions. :contentReference[oaicite:12]{index=12}

 2. **Add Subscriptions**
-   Enter details like service name, amount, and renewal frequency. :contentReference[oaicite:13]{index=13}
+   Enter details like service name, amount and renewal frequency.

 3. **Configure Alerts**
-   Set email or Slack reminders for upcoming payments. :contentReference[oaicite:14]{index=14}
+   Set email or Slack reminders for upcoming payments.

 4. **Review Analytics**
-   Use insights to decide whether to retain, cancel, or downgrade services. :contentReference[oaicite:15]{index=15}
+   Use insights to decide whether to retain, cancel, or downgrade services.

 ---

 ## 🔐 Privacy & Legal

-TrackSub’s privacy, terms, and refund policies are accessible through the official site. :contentReference[oaicite:16]{index=16}
+TrackSub’s privacy, terms and refund policies are accessible through the official site.
 ---

 ## 📞 Contact & Support

-For questions or feedback, visit the **Contact** page on the TrackSub website or access the Help Center for how-to guides and support articles. :contentReference[oaicite:17]{index=17}
+For questions or feedback, visit the **Contact** page on the TrackSub website or access the Help Center for how-to guides and support articles.

 ---

 ## ⭐ Contributing

 TrackSub is a proprietary platform, so contributions are managed through official channels.
-For feature requests or support issues, contact the TrackSub team directly. :contentReference[oaicite:18]{index=18}
+For feature requests or support issues, contact the TrackSub team directly.

 ---